For safe and efficient data centre cooling

 Cooling of IT equipment in data centres is an increasing challenge for operators and design engineers.
 Power management is the major challenge, with energy consumption and heat loads increasing in step with the server density.
 Meeting these challenges is essential for ensuring the safety and availability of the data.

-- Cost optimization: cooling can be up to 50% of the overall energy cost in a data center
+- Cost optimization: cooling can be up to 50% of the overall energy cost in a data centre

 - Precise humidity control and better control of static electricity